oriravid/Appo-Music/README.md

 -   Loop/shuffle functionality (setting saved for next session if logged in)
 -   "LCD" display with current playback information and relevant links to song artist & album
 -   30 Second previews for logged out users
+-   Space bar support to play/pause from keyboard

 <img src="/readme/musicplayer.gif">